tkalbitz/infocast/README.md

 network byteorder.
 The battery field is signed to indicate that the robot is charging (positive value) or discharging (negative value).

+# Building

+Just add the infocast subdirectory to your building environment via the CMake
+statement:

+<pre>add_subdirectory( "infocast" )</pre>

+You have to build it with the cross compile environment because of the Aldebaran library dependencies.